UoB-HPC/ipu-hpc-cookbook/using-inline-assembly/README.md

 4. We'll tell the compiler that the contents of that `%[result]` memory register should go in the `tmp` C++ variable
 5. We'll let the compiler know that the `$a0` and `$a1` registers have been clobbered

-Note that if you actually want to use the random numbers, we should set up the PRNG registers appropriately, and using the `poprand` library functions is probably the easiest way.
+Note that if you actually want to generate random numbers, you should set up the PRNG registers appropriately, and using the `poprand` library functions is probably the easiest way.
+We don't show that here.

+Here's the final inline assembly code:

 ```C++
 public InlineAssemblyVertex: public Vertex {